Ziggeo/android-sdk-demo/README.md

 ## Update Information<a name="update"></a>

-The information is for upgrading from `0.80.2` to `0.80.3`.
+The information is for upgrading from `0.80.3` to `0.81.1`.
 You will need to inspect the Changelog if you are switching from older versions.

-### Removed a lot of old deprecated things.
+#### Broken changes
+* Player config now requires context
+#### Other changes
+* Fixed crash when back press during recording.
+* Video/Stream model improvements
+* Added more methods to videos service
+* TargetSdk, compileSdk, buildTools, gradle and libs versions updated
+* Streaming implemented for screen recorder
+* Fixed screen recorder resolution and landscape orientation
+* Fixed time for retrieving images for cover shots
+* Added rampToZoomFactor for CameraView
+* Added preloading configuration

 ## Changelog<a name="Changelog"></a>